-- Develop our future model for vaccination and testing. - Mainstream the COVID-19 surveillance function as part of the Public Health function from April 2022. - Mainstream the communications function via partner organisations from April 2022. - Support and liaise with the LAs on the required, future contact tracing service, focused on the more vulnerable people within our population by June 2022. - Support and liaise with the Third Sector and LAs on mainstreaming the remaining elements of the Protect service from April 2022. - Maintain the capacity to respond to localised outbreaks, particularly in high-risk settings and ensure 'surge' preparations are made for the possible resurgence of COVID-19 and/or a new variant of concern.
+- Seek agreement to the business case for a permanent Prevention and Protection function, which will incorporate vaccination and testing, with a view to establishment by July 2022. - Mainstream the COVID-19 surveillance function as part of the Public Health function from April 2022. - Mainstream the communications function via partner organisations from April 2022. - Support and liaise with the LAs on the required, future contact tracing service, focused on the more vulnerable people within our population by June 2022. - Support and liaise with the Third Sector and LAs on mainstreaming the remaining elements of the Protect service from April 2022. - Maintain the capacity to respond to localised outbreaks, particularly in high-risk settings and ensure 'surge' preparations are made for the possible resurgence of COVID-19 and/or a new variant of concern.